cakant/RPAAE/README.md

 # RPAAE
-This codebase accompanies paper "Reward Poisoning Attacks in Deep Reinforcement Learning Based on Exploration Strategies" in Pong Env , and baseed on https://github.com/jmichaux/dqn-pytorch which is open-sourced
+This codebase accompanies paper "Reward Poisoning Attacks in Deep Reinforcement Learning Based on Exploration Strategies" in Pong Env , and is based on https://github.com/jmichaux/dqn-pytorch which is open-sourced

 Change variable RPAAE to determine whether to attack